Wisconsin high school students appear to make Nazi salute in prom photo

-A Wisconsin school district is investigating a photo that shows a group of high school boys apparently making the Nazi salute.
-A school official denounced the image on Twitter –– and said it would pursue legal actions if necessary.
+A Wisconsin school district is investigating a photo showing a group of high school boys apparently making the Nazi salute.
+A school official denounced the image on Twitter – and said it would pursue legal actions if necessary.

-Baraboo Superintendent Dr. Lori Mueller says she became aware of the photo, which shows more than 60 male students dressed in suits with their right arms extended upward, on Monday after it was posted on social media and received immediate backlash.
+Baraboo Superintendent Dr. Lori Mueller said she became aware of the photo, which shows over 60 male students dressed in suits with their right arms extended upward, on Monday after it was posted on social media and received immediate backlash.

-Mueller says the photo appears to have been taken last spring and wasn't on school grounds.
+Mueller said the photo appears to have been taken last spring and wasn't on school grounds.
 Baraboo police are also investigating.

-She added, "the Baraboo School District a hate-free school environment where all people...are celebrated and respected."

 A photographer with Wheel Memories took responsibility for taking the controversial snapshot at a prom event and offered an apology.